timescale/docs/use-timescale/compression/manually-compress-chunks.md

 ### Setting a compression policy

-1. Inside the Timescale Cloud Service Explorer, select a hypertable.
+1. Inside the Timescale Service Explorer, select a hypertable.
 1. Select the `Policies` tab.
 1. In the `Compression policy` section, click `Create compression policy`.
 A suggested policy interval is pre-selected for you, but you can change this